 Since then we have begun studying the Bible together every week.
 He has put his trust in Jesus for the forgiveness of his sin.
 We finished Galatians together and are now working through Mark.

 It seems as though in his darkest moments he sensed the closeness of Jesus.

-Many mornings, as we study the Bible, we are blown away by the teaching, and character of Christ.
-It has been some of the most genuine moments of seeing exactly how Jesus is the answer to the human malady of sin.
-We are inspiring and encouraging one another to live a life committed to following Christ.
+Many mornings, as we study the Bible, we are blown away by the teaching and character of Christ.
+We have experienced some of the most genuine moments of seeing exactly how Jesus is the answer to the human malady of sin.
+We are inspiring and encouraging each other to live a life committed to following Christ.

 Please pray for Michael, that God would protect his new, growing faith.
 Also, that Michael would increasingly make Jesus his top life priority.